-- Show that you know first aid for injuries or illnesses that could occur while cycling, including cuts, scratches, blisters, sunburn, heat exhaustion, heatstroke, hypothermia, frostbite, dehydration, insect stings, tick bites, and snakebite.
+(b) Show that you know first aid for injuries or illnesses that could occur while cycling, including cuts, scratches, blisters, sunburn, heat exhaustion, heatstroke, hypo-thermia, frostbite, dehydration, insect stings, tick bites, and snakebite.
 Explain to your counselor why you should be able to identify the poisonous plants and poisonous animals that are found in your area.

 Option A: Road Biking

-- Avoiding main highways, take two rides of 10 miles each, two rides of 15 miles each, and two rides of 25 miles each.
+(b) Avoiding main highways, take two rides of 10 miles each, two rides of 15 miles each, and two rides of 25 miles each.
 You must make a report of the rides taken.
-List dates for the routes traveled, and interesting things seen.
+List dates for the routes traveled, and interesting things seen on the ride.

-- After completing requirement b for the road biking option, do ONE of the following:
+(c) After completing requirement 2 for the road biking option, do ONE of the following:

-- The layout on a road map a 50-mile trip.
+(1) Lay out on a road map a 50-mile trip.
 Stay away from main highways.
-Using your map, make this ride in eight hours.
+Using your map, make this ride in eight hours or less.

-- Participate in an organized bike tour of at least 50 miles.
-Make this ride in eight hours.
+(2) Participate in an organized bike tour of at least 50 miles.
+Make this ride in eight hours or less.
 Afterward, use the tour’s cue sheet to make a map of the ride.

 Option B: Mountain Biking

-- Demonstrate how to correctly cross an obstacle by either going over the obstacle on your bike or dismounting your bike and crossing over or around the obstacle.
+(2) Demonstrate how to correctly cross an obstacle by either going over the obstacle on your bike or dismounting your bike and crossing over or around the obstacle

-- After fulfilling the previous requirement, layout on a trail map a 22-mile trip.
-You may include multiple trail systems if needed.
+(e) After fulfilling the previous requirement, lay out on a trail map a 22-mile trip.
+You may include multiple trail systems, if needed.
 Stay away from main highways.
 Using your map, make this ride in six hours.

 Cycling and First Aid